 - Cover the mixture with cling film and refrigerate for at least 2 hours to overnight before baking.

-- When you are ready to bake the cookies preheat the oven to 350 degrees F.Using a cookie scoop, measure out about 2 tbsp of dough and place on a parchment paper lined baking sheet about 2 inches apart.Bake the cookies at 350 degree for 9-10 minutes then remove from the oven.
+- When you are ready to bake the cookies preheat the oven to 350 degrees F.Using a cookie scoop, measure out about 2 tablespoon of dough and place on a parchment paper lined baking sheet about 2 inches apart.Bake the cookies at 350 degree for 9-10 minutes then remove from the oven.
 Allow the cookies to cool on the baking sheet for about 5 minutes before transferring the cookies to a wire rack to cool completely.

 - Serve and enjoy!